If you are looking for Screwfix Interview Questions, you have come to the right place.

 Possible Answers are

-• State you feel you have great communication skills which will allow you to work well with customers and other team members.
+- State that you have excellent communication skills, allowing you to work well with customers and other team members.

 3. Why should Screwfix hire you?

-• Tell the interviewer you are a good communicator, work well under pressure, and are a quick learner.
+- Tell the interviewer you are a good communicator, work well under pressure, and quick learner.

 4. What hours can you work?

-• The more flexible you are with your hours, the better chance you have of getting hired, so be flexible!
+- The more flexible you are with your hours, the better your chance of getting hired, so be flexible!

-• If possible, let the interviewer know that you can work on weekends and/or holidays.
+- Let the interviewer know you can work on weekends and/or holidays if possible.

 COMPANY INFORMATION